COVID-19 Prevention Plan

 5.1 Definition and Purpose.
 The term “bubble” is used to help picture Encampment as a sealed environment.
 This means that once allowed in the bubble, participants are not free to come and go as they please; this especially pertains to senior officers.
 The intent of the “bubble” is to ensure that first, all those entering Encampment have been tested as COVID negative and second, to prevent the possibility of a participant exiting Encampment, potentially contracting a COVID-19 infection, and then bringing that back into the Encampment.

 5.2 Entering “the bubble”.
-In order to enter the Encampment “bubble” participants must meet the following criteria:
+In order to enter the Encampment “bubble” participants must comply with the following:

-5.2.1.
+5.2.3.
 Show up with a professionally administered negative COVID test result dated within three days of the date they first enter the Encampment.
-This requirement is WAIVED for participants who show proof of full vaccination.

 5.5 Graduation.
 Each cadet will be allowed no more than 2 visitors for graduation due to space constraints in the Perlee theater.
-Visitors must provide either proof of a professionally administered negative COVID test dated within 72 hours of arrival OR proof of full vaccination.
+Each visitor must comply with the requirements in section 5.4 above for entering the “bubble” and will be “checked-in” when entering the Base in their vehicles.
 During graduation, visitors must stay socially distanced from anyone not in their immediate family and wear facial coverings.
 After dismissal, visitors must return to their vehicles to wait for their cadet(s) and should refrain from excessive contact with other visitors.

 5.6 Final Assembly.
 The Final Assembly is an important part of the closure of Phase 4 for the students.
 It also affords an important opportunity for parents to understand the impact of the Encampment training on their cadets.
 Social distancing will be challenging but every reasonable step will be taken to serve both the health and safety of the participants and the training objectives of the Encampment.